fmpacheco/energy-island-architectures/README.md

 **"Assessing Offshore Energy Island Architectures for Renewable Integration in the European Energy System"**

+---

 ## Overview

-This project evaluates different offshore energy island configurations using a PyPSA-Eur based modelling approach.
+This project evaluates offshore energy island configurations using a PyPSA-Eur based modelling approach.
 The analysis focuses on:

 - Integration of offshore wind generation
-- Electricity market impacts across European countries
+- Impact on European electricity markets
 - Comparison between different energy island architectures
 - Hydrogen production as a flexibility mechanism

+---

 ## Scenarios

 The following scenarios are analysed:

-- Baseline (no energy island)
+- **Baseline** – no energy island
-- Electrical export-focused configuration
-- Multi-vector configuration with hydrogen integration
+- **Electrical export configuration** – direct electricity export to mainland
+- **Multi-vector configuration** – integration of hydrogen production via electrolysis

+---

 ## Methodology